Karle History, Family Crest & Coats of Arms

 Early Notables of the Karle family (pre 1700)

-More information is included under the topic Early Karle Notables in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Karle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Karle family to Ireland